-Let's take a minute and answer a fundamental question when it comes to financial planning, and that is: What is a financial plan?
+Let's take a minute and answer a fundamental question when it comes to financial planning: What is a financial plan?

-If you Google this question, you'll come up with answers from Investopedia or the CFP Board website that describes a financial plan as a report of data outlining a household's current financial position and short- and long-term goals.
+If you search this question online, you'll find sources like Investopedia or the CFP Board defining a financial plan as a comprehensive document that outlines a household's current financial situation, along with short- and long-term financial goals.

 While this may be technically accurate, at least according to some, at Spaugh Dameron Tenny, we see that as being a little short-sighted or inadequate.